 I believe the main problem with telling others about hell is the approach most Christians take.
 There is a fine line here.
 One of Jesus’ closest disciples, Peter, advises us to tell others about the hope we have in Christ, but to do so with gentleness and respect (see 1 Peter 3:15).
 I’ve never won anyone over to believing in Jesus by being rude to them about the gospel, or by being aggressive about hell.
 We don’t make Jesus look appealing to unbelievers by acting snarky, self-righteous, or by trying to make them petrified of being tortured forever.

 Sure, I think Jesus wants us to make it known that there is a place He has nothing to do with—a place specifically reserved for those who reject His free forgiveness.
 But we are to make that place known about with grace.

 Let’s do some 101 stuff about hell, and then let’s try to see if we can get people to not so much be afraid of hell—although, yes, unbelievers should be afraid, because it’s a bad place—but let’s try to get people to see the easy way out of going to hell: Jesus’ death on the Cross and our belief in that event as true for our own personal sin.
-We have to believe we need it and then receive it freely by grace through faith (see 1 John 1:8-10, Romans 3:23-24, Ephesians 2:8,9).
+We have to believe we need it and then receive it freely by grace through faith (see 1 John 1:8-10, Romans 3:23-24, Ephesians 2:8-9).
 The worst part about hell is that it might not end.
 There’s biblical evidence for both destruction as well as eternal fire.
 But the best part about heaven is that it never ends!
 So let’s refocus!